SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      if you find a string instead and that string is one of the names from the Enum, use that entry.
   #) check newer versions of the specification and check the issues as well, as the above may change.

-Complying to these rules maximise to possibility of future + backwards compatibility.
+Complying to these rules maximize to possibility of future + backwards compatibility.

 .. note::
     also check* `SECoP Issue 36: Dynamic units`_ *as it may have implications for a certain implementation.*